Jehovah's Witnesses congregational discipline: Discipline involving "serious sin"

-Jehovah's Witnesses consider many actions to be "serious sins", for which baptized Witnesses are subject to a judicial committee hearing.
+Jehovah's Witnesses consider many actions to be "serious sins", for which baptized Witnesses are subject to a committee hearing, which may result in shunning.
 Such actions include:

 Judicial situations

 If an active baptized Witness is considered to have committed a "serious sin" for which the individual must demonstrate formal repentance, correction (or, "discipline") is administered by the congregation's body of elders.
-Such situations usually involve a "judicial committee" of three or more elders.
-Counsel may escalate to excommunication, known as disfellowshipping, which includes shunning by the congregation.
-Individuals who are disfellowshipped may be reinstated after an extended period if they are deemed to demonstrate repentance.
+Such situations usually involve a committee of three or more elders.
+Counsel may escalate to excommunication, which includes shunning by the congregation.
+Shunned individuals may be reinstated after an extended period if they are deemed to demonstrate repentance.

-An individual may also be disfellowshipped for promoting activities that are considered "serious sins" without actually engaging in the practice, or for accepting related employment (e.g. selling lottery tickets, firearms or cigarettes; working in an abortion clinic, church or military base).
+An individual may also be shunned for promoting activities that are considered "serious sins" without actually engaging in the practice, or for accepting related employment (e.g. selling lottery tickets, firearms, or cigarettes; working in an abortion clinic, church or military base).

-If a baptized Witness teaches contrary to Witness doctrines, it is considered apostasy and grounds for disfellowshipping.
-A 1981 letter to overseers—reproduced in a book by former Governing Body member Raymond Franz—directed that a member who "persists in believing other doctrine", even without promoting such beliefs, may also be subject to disfellowshipping.
+If a baptized Witness teaches contrary to Witness doctrines, it is considered apostasy and grounds for shunning.
+A 1981 letter to overseers—reproduced in a book by former Governing Body member Raymond Franz—directed that a member who "persists in believing other doctrine", even without promoting such beliefs, may also be subject to shunning.
 Elders usually try to reason with the individual before such action is taken.
 If a person believes that a teaching should be adjusted or changed, he is encouraged "to be patient and wait on Jehovah for change".
 The Watchtower of July 15, 2011, said "apostates are 'mentally diseased,' and they seek to infect others with their disloyal teachings" and to "avoid contact with them".
 Some have stated that this applies to all individuals who leave the organization.

 Procedures

 Evidence for actions that can result in congregational discipline is obtained by voluntary confession to the elders or by witnesses of the violation.
 A minimum of two witnesses is required to establish guilt, based on their understanding of Deuteronomy 17:6 and Matthew 18:16, unless the person confesses voluntarily.
 Members are instructed to report serious sins committed by other members.
 Failure to report a serious sin of another member is viewed as sharing in the sins of others, a sin before God.
 Witnesses are instructed that pledges of confidentiality may be broken to report what they believe to be transgressions.

-A congregation's body of elders considers confessions or credible allegations of serious sin, and decides whether a judicial committee will be formed to address the matter.
+A congregation's body of elders considers confessions or credible allegations of serious sin and decides whether a committee will be formed to address the matter.
 A judicial committee, usually consisting of three elders, investigates the details of the alleged sin further.
-The committee arranges a formal judicial hearing to determine the circumstances of the sin, whether the accused is repentant, and whether disciplinary actions will be taken.
+The committee arranges a formal hearing to determine the circumstances of the sin, whether the accused is repentant, and whether disciplinary actions will be taken.

-In certain situations, a body of elders may handle a situation involving "serious sin" by a baptized Witness without a judicial committee:
+In certain situations, a body of elders may handle a situation involving "serious sin" by a baptized Witness without a committee: